Tuners on 12 fret C. F. Martin Guitars

 Stauffer Style Gears

-of the guitars built by his mentor, Johann Stauffer, which
+the style of the guitars built by his mentor, Johann Stauffer,

-utilised gears enclosed by a metal plate, with six tuning pegs in
+which utilised gears enclosed by a metal plate, with six

-a row on one side of the headstock, a feature which was later borrowed
+tuning pegs in a row on one side of the headstock, a feature which was

 c.
 1820's Guitar attributed to Johann Stauffer